jonathanmorgan/python_utilities/README.md

     #-- END try-catch --#

 If you are going to be in a long-running or looping process, consider initializing at the beginning and storing instance in a variable, so you can reuse it.

+Also, this class extends LoggingHelper, so it can take advantage of that set of functionality as well, outlined below.

 ### /logging/logging_helper.py